Getting help

 Anki

-• To change the font you see when adding or editing, please click the Fields button.
+• To change the font you see when adding or editing, please click the "Fields" button.

-• To change the font in rows of cards in the browser, please click the Cards button, and then More, and then Browser Appearance.
+• To change the font in rows of cards in the browser, please click the "Cards" button, then "More", and then "Browser Appearance".

 • For buttons, menus and so on, Anki uses your system font settings, so you can alter the size by adjusting the system font scale.
-If you wish to override the font only in Anki, you'll need to install https://ankiweb.net/shared/info/2103013902 and then alter the fontHeight line, changing f.pixelSize() to a number like 16.
+If you wish to override the font only in Anki, you can install the Change Interface Font add-on.

 AnkiMobile

-• Any changes you make to your card templates will be reflected when studying in AnkiMobile
+• Any changes you make to your card templates will be reflected when studying in AnkiMobile.

 Changing the interface language